chinapedia/wikipedia.abstract.en/Page/Pythonidae.md

 Larger specimens usually eat animals about the size of a house cat, but larger food items are known; some large Asian species have been known to take down adult deer, and the African rock python, _Python sebae_, has been known to eat antelope.
 In 2017, there was a recorded case of a human devoured by a python in Sulawesi, Indonesia.[8]
 All prey is swallowed whole, and may take several days or even weeks to fully digest.

 Contrary to popular belief, even the larger species, such as the reticulated python, _P. reticulatus_, do not crush their prey to death; in fact, prey is not even noticeably deformed before it is swallowed.
 The speed with which the coils are applied is impressive and the force they exert may be significant, but death is caused by cardiac arrest.
-Python_skull_rotation.gif

 Reproduction